The most amazing morning pick me up with coffee, cinnamon, and vanilla in your morning oatmeal. Easy to make, nutritious, and filling.

 What Goes in Overnight Oatmeal?

-Starting with rolled, overnight oatmeal is no more complex than the instant oatmeal you’re already familiar with.
+Starting with rolled oats, overnight oatmeal is no more complex than instant oatmeal or overnight muesli if you have ever made that.

 For this Vanilla Latte Overnight Oatmeal, you're going to need strong coffee (not for drinking right then, no matter how much you want to!), almond butter, chia seeds, vanilla extract, unsweetened almond milk, your favorite sweetener, and just a pinch of salt